 Squacquerone

-The soft cheese most often enjoyed in piadina is this whole-milk cheese with a soft, creamy texture and fresh, milky flavor.
-With its high fat and water content, squacquerone cheese is incredibly perishable, and must be eaten within two to three days of production.
-Consequently, you will almost never find squacquerone outside of Emilia Romagna.
+The soft cheese most often enjoyed in piadina is this whole-milk cheese with a smooth, creamy texture and fresh, milky flavor.
+With its high fat and water content, squacquerone cheese is incredibly perishable and must be eaten within two to three days of production.
+Consequently, you will rarely find squacquerone outside of Emilia Romagna.

 Sal Dolce di Cervia